joser1996/Y2SPlaylist/SpotifyAuthorizationFlow.md

 Allows your application to access specific API endpoints on behalf of the user.

 ## Example
-This code generates a reques for hte scopes user-read-private and user-read-email.
+This code generates a reques for the scopes user-read-private and user-read-email.

 	var.scopes = 'user-read-private user-read-email';